albinlundin/DurianGenomeAnalysis/README.md

 ### Mapping, structural-, and functional annotation
 #### Star mapping
-In order to do a structural annotation using braker a bam file of aligned RNA sequences to a reference genome is needed.
+In order to do a structural annotation using braker, a bam file of aligned RNA sequences to a reference genome is needed.
 For this purpose, STAR is used.
 At "code/08_star/" there are four shell scripts of which all are working.
-However, there was an unresolved issue when using an alignment with my assembly when using braker resulting in a few scripts trying out a few different things.
+However, there was an unresolved issue when using an alignment with my assembly together with braker resulting in a few scripts trying out different things.
 Eventually, the alignment was made with the reference sequence according to the script "04_star.sh", which ended up working with braker.
-Probably my assembly is a bit too fragmented for it to work properly with braker, but I am not completely sure about this.
-The script "04_star.sh" ouputs one bam file, covering all paired end RNA sequence fastq files.
+Probably my assembly is a bit too fragmented for it to work properly with braker, but I am not too sure about this.
+The script "04_star.sh" ouputs one bam file, covering all of the provided paired end RNA sequence fastq files.

 #### Structural annotation
 To make the structural annotaion braker was used according to the script "reference_braker.sh" located at "code/09_braker/".
-Running braker was quite problematic when using a bam file with my assembly which for some reason would not work, even though the braker code for this bam file (script "08_braker.sh") essentially is the same as the one that ended up working for the reference sequence.
+Running braker was quite problematic when using a bam file of alignments to my assembly which for some reason would not work, even though the braker code for this bam file (script "08_braker.sh") essentially is the same as the one that ended up working for the reference sequence.
 As previously stated, this might have happened because of my alignment being too fragmented.

 #### Functional annotation
-In order to make a functional annotation, the gtf file produced by braker was made into a protein sequence fasta using the AUGUSTUS script "gtf2aa.pl" (which can be seen in the pipeline section of this document).
+In order to make a functional annotation, the gtf file produced by braker was made into a protein sequence fasta file using the AUGUSTUS script "gtf2aa.pl" (which can be seen in the pipeline section of this readme).
 The resulting protein fasta sequences were then uploaded to the online version of eggnog-mapper, which was run with the default settings.
-The annotations was mostly inferred from the taxonomic level Streptophyta, which Durian belongs to.
+The annotations was mostly inferred from the taxonomic level Streptophyta, of which Durian belongs to.

 ### Differentaial expression analysis
 #### RNA reads mapping using star